-In this guide, we’ll look at 11 solutions that allow for silent practice.
+In this guide, we’ll look at a number of solutions that allow for silent practice.

 To kick things off, we have an Alesis electronic drum kit, which is fitting, because they make a wide array of products for customers in need of a quiet drum kit.

-The Alesis Command mesh kit comes with the five-piece kit, hi-hat and cymbals, pedals, rack, connection cables, power supply, drum key, and the Command module or brain.
+The Alesis Command mesh kit (compare price Sweetwater, Amazon) comes with the five-piece kit, hi-hat and cymbals, pedals, rack, connection cables, power supply, drum key, and the Command module or brain.

 The kit has been designed to give you a natural feel, and the Command drum module comes with 70 kits, 60 play along tracks, 600+ sounds, and custom sample loading via USB.
 You can also connect your MP3 player to the aux input, and it comes with USB and MIDI in/outs.